Length: 141 mins

 Starring: Gal Gadot, Chris Pine, Connie Neilsen, Robin Wright, Danny Huston

-Opening to rave reviews from both critics and audiences, Wonder Woman has had an impressive opening weekend to say the least and looks set to be one of the most successful DC Extended Universe (DCEU) films so far.
-Serving as a retroactive origin story for a character we were introduced to in the abysmal Batman v Superman movie, the story follows Dianna Prince (Gadot), amazonian warrior and all round badass, as she strives to save the world from the war to end all wars.
+Opening to rave reviews from both critics and audiences, Wonder Woman has had an impressive opening weekend, to say the least and looks set to be one of the most successful DC Extended Universe (DCEU) films so far.
+Serving as a retroactive origin story for a character we were introduced to in the abysmal Batman v Superman movie, the story follows Dianna Prince (Gadot), Amazonian warrior and all-round badass, as she strives to save the world from the war to end all wars.
 Teaming up with an American spy (Pine), Dianna leaves her idyllic island paradise and heads for the front line as she searches for the villainous Ares – Greek god of war and the cause of all the world’s woes.
-It’s an entertaining movie – the characters are likable and complex, the action is well shot and kinetic, it’s visually impressive, and refreshingly free from pretension.
+It’s an entertaining movie – the characters are likeable and complex, the action is well shot and kinetic, it’s visually impressive and refreshingly free from pretension.
 So basically nothing like any of the other DC flicks.
 That’s probably why it’s doing so well.

 In a recent interview, Wonder Woman’s director, Patty Jenkins, stated that there were no deleted scenes from the film.
 Barring some minor edits towards the end, everything that she shot made it into the final cut.
 I find this fascinating, if I’m honest – but mainly because I can’t decide whether it’s a good thing or a bad thing.
 It’s certainly an improvement on the previous DCEU movies – both Batman V Superman and Suicide Squad had clearly been edited to the point of nigh on incomprehension – but the vast majority of any film is made in the edit.
 Things change from script to screen, elements that may have looked good on paper don’t necessarily work visually, stories evolve and develop, and the inevitable unnecessary scene is cut for time.
 The result should be a trimmed down, sleeker, more polished movie that works both visually and in terms of story and pacing.
 Wonder Woman didn’t get the benefit of any of that oversight, and while the film doesn’t necessarily suffer for it, there is a reason movies are made this way.